You-Gao/Blog/_books/2025-06-30-vibecoding.md

 "*Domain Specific Languages*" are declarative languages whose syntax is used to express "*intent*" in a specific "*domain*".
 Because of that property, they are highly effective and useful for doing operations, in many ways similar to English.

 "*HCL*" (HashiCorp Configuration Language), "*SQL*" (Structured Query Language), and "*YAML*" (Yet Another Markup Language) are examples of DSLs.
-These languages are powerful, and usable because they are simple.
+These languages are powerful and usable because they are simple.
 I foresee DSLs becoming popular because AI's can use them easier.

 ### Transpilation